reljicd/django-rest-prod-ready-example/README.md

 ### Docker

-It is also possible to run servers and tests using Docker:
+It is also possible to run servers and tests using Docker.

 Build the Docker image:
 ```bash